aphp/edsnlp/docs/user-guide/hypothesis.md

 ## Usage

 The following snippet matches a simple terminology, and checks the family context of the extracted entities.
-It is complete, and should run _as is_.
+It is complete and can be run _as is_.

 ```python
 import spacy